nnimar/Max-for-the-Visual-Arts/Max4VisualArts/README.txt

 *********************
 Incompatibilities

-Most of these add-ons are 32 bit only, so make sure that you are running Max in 32 bits mode (use "Get Info" in the finder to change the Max application opening preferences).

 We use these patches on a Mac, there might be incompatibilities on a PC.
 That is particularly true with some of the Applescripts that we use.

 *********************